Premier legal representation for parking and moving violations

 If you have a summons that requires an OATH hearing, click here: OATH Summons Finder.

-Our New York City Traffic Ticket Law Firm provides seasoned legal counsel and representation at hearings for summonses issued by the following agencies and departments:
+The Law Office of Mindy Paget Brill provides seasoned legal counsel and representation at hearings for summonses issued by the following agencies and departments:

 Common examples of violations include: Truck Idling, Building Code Infractions, Noise Complaints, Illegal Dumping, Roadway Obstructions, Construction Container or Debris Container Violations, and many more.